how to make concrete smooth and shiny

 After Drying: How to Achieve the Shiniest Concrete

-Achieving a nice shine on a piece of concrete does not come from a single product or sealer, but instead by having it polished and polished well.
+A nice shine on a piece of concrete does not come from a single product or sealer but instead from having it polished and polished well.
 In most cases, a mechanical polish can achieve the shiniest surface with the least amount of effort (source).

 Diamond polishing is a method now readily available to the general public, and it is employed in public spaces everywhere.

 You can see diamond-polished floors in malls, airports, and the like.
-It is now the most popular way to achieve a gleaming surface as a method that has both the benefits of long life and low-maintenance costs (source).
+It is now the most popular way to achieve a gleaming surface as a method with both the benefits of long life and low maintenance costs (source).

 Diamond polishing is a mechanical process that employs industrial diamonds to smooth, grind, and polish surfaces (source).